Apprentice (film)

-Apprentice is a 2016 Singaporean drama film directed by Boo Junfeng.
+Apprentice is a 2016 drama film directed by Boo Junfeng.
 It was screened in the Un Certain Regard section at the 2016 Cannes Film Festival.
 It was selected as the Singaporean entry for the Best Foreign Language Film at the 89th Academy Awards but it was not nominated.

-The film focuses on a young prisons officer meeting an older colleague, who is revealed to be the chief executioner.
+The film focuses on a young prison officer meeting an older colleague, who is revealed to be the chief executioner.
 As their relationship intensifies, their backstories are revealed throughout the course of the film.
 It also touches on the death penalty from an executioner's point of view.

 Plot

-Prisons officer Sergeant Aiman Yusof has just been transferred from "Commonwealth" (referring to the former Queenstown Remand Prison) to the fictional Larangan Prison, the state's maximum security prison.
+Prison officer Sergeant Aiman Yusof has just been transferred from "Commonwealth" (referring to the former Queenstown Remand Prison) to the fictional Larangan Prison, the state's maximum security prison.
 Due to his vocational education background, he is assigned to watch the rehabilitating prisoners at the prison's workshop.
 Later on, while helping a colleague, Sergeant Joseph, to clear some stores at the prison gallows, he encounters the Chief Executioner, Senior Chief Warder (1) Rahim.
 He volunteers to help Rahim find suitable rope for the gallows, and the two men soon strike up a friendship.

 At home, Aiman informs his older sister, Suhaila, of his encounter with the hangman.
 This puts a strain on the siblings' relationship; Suhaila is displeased with Aiman's dealings at work, particularly because their father Yusof Ibrahim was sentenced to death thirty years ago for murder, leading to them being raised by their grandfather Ibrahim Fazril, while Aiman appears to disapprove of Suhaila's relationship with John, an Australian expat.

 At work, Joseph reveals to Aiman that he has stepped down as Rahim's assistant because, when tasked with carrying out an execution, he could not bring himself to pull the lever.
 Aiman agrees to become Rahim's new apprentice.
 Suhaila calls Aiman to announce her engagement to John.
 Aiman does not take it well, and out of spite, tells Suhaila that he is now the hangman's assistant, greatly angering Suhaila.
 Meanwhile, Rahim teaches Aiman the tricks of the trade and shares his knowledge and experience with him, and their mentor-mentee bond grows stronger.

 Aiman finally receives first-hand experience with an execution.
 He ushers death-row inmate Randy to the gallows, where Rahim offers Randy words of consolation before performing the execution.
 Distraught with the experience, Aiman tries to call Suhaila to no avail.
 He rushes home to find the house empty; Suhaila has presumably left for Australia with John.